- Page 1:Introduction: Which Discount Carrier Is Best

 Based on our research and testing, MetroPCS is the best of the bunch, as it uses a far-reaching network with fast LTE speeds, while also offering attractively priced data plans that start at $30 for 2GB.

-We also like the flexible low-cost plans that Republic Wireless offers subscribers.
-Google’s Project Fi wireless service provides great coverage, especially for overseas travelers, and it’s more accessible now that Google is extending it to devices beyond its own Pixel phones.
-Meanwhile, seniors will enjoy the discount they get at Consumer Cellular, especially after that carrier adjusted its data plans.
+We also like the flexible low-cost plans that Republic Wireless offers subscribers, especially now that it charges a reasonable $5 per month for each gigabyte of LTE data.
+Google’s Project Fi wireless service provides great coverage, particularly for overseas travelers, and it’s more accessible now that Google is extending it to devices beyond its own Pixel phones.
+Meanwhile, seniors will enjoy the discount they get at Consumer Cellular, thanks to more attractive rates for that carrier's data plans.

 How We Picked the Best Low-Cost Carrier

 We evaluate the best and worst carriers overall, including some of the options featured here.
 But the criteria is different when considering low-cost options.
 For starters, we looked only at carriers that offered monthly plans costing $40 and less.
 After all, if you’re on the lookout for an inexpensive service provider, your monthly bill is going to be the first thing you consider.

 But price isn’t the only criteria we looked at.
 We also considered the variety of plans each carrier offered and whether you could move to a different plan if your talk, text and data needs change.
 We took special features into consideration: Do the carriers offer discounts on multiple lines?
 Are features like hotspot data included with plans?
 And what other perks, if any, can subscribers expect?

 When considering whether to use a discount carrier, you should absolutely check on which network they use and how that coverage is in your area.